Complete complex parabolic geometries: Conclusions

 On the other hand, the Cartan geometries attended to in the present article have quite degenerate Kobayashi metrics, at the opposite extreme.
 The next natural step is to investigate parabolic geometries which are just barely incomplete, for instance with all circles affine lines or elliptic curves.
 Such geometries might admit classification, although their analysis seems difficult in the absence of invariant metrics.

 The approach of Jahnke \& Radloff \cite{Jahnke/Radloff:2004} should uncover the sporadic nature of curved parabolic geometries on smooth complex projective varieties.
 Roughly speaking, parabolic geometries appear to be rare, except perhaps on unspeakably complicated complex manifolds, and all known parabolic geometries on smooth projective varieties are flat.
-However, there are simple curved examples with singularities (see Hitchin \cite{Hitchin:1982} p.
-83 (3.3)), which would appear to point the only way forward for research in parabolic geometry: curvature demands singularity.
+However, there are simple curved examples with singularities (see Hitchin \cite{Hitchin:1982} \al{p.
+83, example 3.3}), which would appear to point the only way forward for research in parabolic geometry: curvature demands singularity.\mn{Bibliography entries updated where possible.}